About Sintelix Pty Ltd

-We will endeavour to be truthful, respectful, aware and helpful with high ethical standards and we look for the same in our partners.
+We endeavor to be truthful, respectful, aware, and helpful with high ethical standards and look for the same in our partners.
 We seek to create outcomes which benefit all.
-Where there is an ethical conflict, we will choose a path of low harm.
+Where there is an ethical conflict, we attempt to choose a path of least harm.

-We like to partner with organisations that seek to benefit humanity, care for the environment and those that provide security or defence services – providing they take care to do as little harm as reasonably possible.
-We prefer organisations that are aligned with the Universal Declaration of Human Rights in intention, action and influence.
+We partner with organizations that seek to benefit humanity, care for the environment, and those that provide security or defense services – providing they seek to minimize harm.
+We aspire to work with organizations that are aligned with the Universal Declaration of Human Rights in intention, action, and influence.

 Dr. Daniel McMichael – CEO and CTO